MP Estate Planning UK

 Key benefits of the RNRB include:

-By understanding and utilizing the Residence Nil-Rate Band, individuals can safeguard their family’s future and minimize the impact of Inheritance Tax on their estate.
+By understanding and making full use of the Residence Nil-Rate Band, families can safeguard their future and significantly reduce the impact of Inheritance Tax on their estate.
+However, it’s important to remember that not everyone qualifies — and losing the RNRB through poor planning can cost your family up to £70,000 in unnecessary tax per person.

 How the Freeze Affects Inheritance Tax Planning